Ruizhez/safe-mcp/techniques/SAFE-T1103/README.md

-# SAFE-T1103: Fake Tool Invocation (Function Spoofing)

-## Description
-Adversaries may forge JSON messages that mimic legitimate MCP function-call messages.
-If the host system does not strictly validate tool invocations against its registered manifest, it may execute a tool that was never offered, enabling arbitrary or malicious actions.

-## Tactic
-- **ATK-TA0002: Execution** (primary)
-- **ATK-TA0005: Defence Evasion** (secondary, if spoofed calls are used to bypass security checks)
-- **ATK-TA0007: Discovery** (secondary, if attackers first probe for existing tool names and craft spoofed calls accordingly)

-## Technique ID
-- **SAFE-T1103**

 ## Attack Scenario

 ### 1. Direct JSON Forgery
-The adversary crafts a raw JSON message with a non-existent or unauthorised tool name.
+The adversary crafts a raw JSON message with a non-existent or unauthorized tool name.
 **Example:**
 ~~~json
 {